fortinet-solutions-cse/sdwan-advpn-reference/Project_Template_Reference.md

 1. The variables explicitly used in your Project template

-The following table summarizes all the required per-device variables:
+The following table summarizes the required per-device variables, except for the last category (which, of course, depends on your Project Template):

 | Parameter        | Values      | Description                                                            | Example        |
 |------------------|-------------|------------------------------------------------------------------------|----------------|